- Neuropathic Pain

 Chronic Pain is any pain that lasts more than a few problems and it is a very complex problem.
 When someone first develops pain that may be the only issue.
 However, over time other problems develop.
 For example, there may be work problems, difficulties within the family, or withdraw from social and leisure activities.
 There may also be sleep problems, depression, anxiety, or things like using alcohol or drugs to cope.
 Over a relatively short period of time the person’s body can also change, so they become tighter and weaker in certain areas, or they may avoid certain movements that cause pain.
 All these issues make the problem bigger than just the pain itself.

 At the Western Sydney Centre we understand chronic pain and all the problems that come with it.
-We have access to the full range of chronic pain treatments available today.
-These include medical interventions, spinal cord stimulation and neuromodulation, physical reconditioning programmes, chronic pain physiotherapy, radiofrequency lesions, pain management programmes, drug health, fit for work programmes, and chronic pain clinical psychology.
+You have access to the full range of chronic pain treatments available today.
+These include medical interventions, spinal cord stimulation and neuromodulation, physical reconditioning programmes, nurse practitioner support, chronic pain physiotherapy, radiofrequency lesions, pain management programmes, drug health, fit for work programmes, and chronic pain clinical psychology, to name a few.

 The team at Western Sydney Pain Centre are some of the most experienced you will find, and their commitment to helping people with chronic pain is second to none.
 We know how to help someone who has been struggling with pain, and we know how to work with them to help them get their life back.
 We regularly help people to improve their pain, get back to work, improve their relationships, start up new hobbies and interests, get back into family life, and so on.